Fix-a-Feral

 Wantagh, NY 11793

-Thank you for your recent inquiry for information on our feral cat program.
 Attached is a list of our participating vets and the mandatory agreement that must be filled in and returned to us.
 We will mail the vouchers to you AFTER we receive the completed agreement.
 We cannot fax or email the vouchers.
 Do not trap any cats until you receive the vouchers from us.

 In order to avoid misuse of the program, please take note of the following: